GamerFlix/foundryvtt-api-guide/macro_guide.md

 ![image6](https://github.com/GamerFlix/foundryvtt-api-guide/assets/62909799/a3bcbf1a-2995-4b58-801b-229bffab8876)

 Now with that out of the way let’s take a look at the previously alluded to functions.
-For Walls, Tokens, Drawings and Tiles `canvas.placeholderThatDependsOnTheDocument.controlled` gives you an array containing the Placeables of the selected specified Document.
+For Walls, Tokens, Drawings and Tiles `canvas.placeholderThatDependsOnTheDocument.controlled` gives you an Array containing the Placeables of the selected specified Document.
-So `canvas.walls.controlled` would be an array holding all selected wall Placeables, `canvas.tokens.controlled` would be an array holding all selected Token Placeables, `canvas.drawings.controlled` would be the selected drawings and `canvas.tiles.controlled` an array of all selected tiles.
+So `canvas.walls.controlled` would be an Array holding all selected wall Placeables, `canvas.tokens.controlled` would be an Array holding all selected Token Placeables, `canvas.drawings.controlled` would be the selected drawings and `canvas.tiles.controlled` an Array of all selected tiles.
 As you might have noticed templates, lights, ambient sounds, map notes were not in the list above.
 The reason for that is that you can’t control/select them, bringing us to the next function or helper attribute: `hover` which returns you the currently hovered Placeable.
 Since your mouse is busy when you are hovering over something you’d execute this via hotkey from your macro hotbar.
 As before, which kind of Placeable you are getting can be inferred from the command itself.

 `canvas.templates.hover` is the currently hovered template, `canvas.lighting.hover` is the currently hovered light source, `canvas.sounds.hover` is the currently hovered ambient sound and `canvas.notes.hover` is the currently hovered note.